 Input

-Programs also need a way to gather input.
+Just as programs scatter output, so must they gather input.
 Haskell provides the getLine and getChar functions to read text from standard input.
 Consider their type signatures:

 > :t getChar